6du-host/umbrella/documentation.md

 `filter`: it can be two things:
   - CSS selector to check
   - Instance of Umbrella with the elements to check
-  - Function that returns a boolean to check for each of the nodes.
+  - Function that returns a boolean to check for each of the _.
 If one of them returns true, then the method `is()` returns true.
 It accepts two parameters, `node` and `index`, and the context of `this` is the instance of Umbrella so methods like `this.slice()` are available.

 ### Return

-*boolean*: *true* if any of the nodes matches the selector or the function returns true, false otherwise.
+*boolean*: *true* if any of the _ matches the selector or the function returns true, false otherwise.